davidfairbairn/data_access/README.md

-# H-SAF Data Access
+# H SAF Data Access

-This toolkit provides a collection of utilities for accessing and analyzing data products from the Hydrology SAF (H-SAF), with a focus on datasets related to snow, precipitation, and soil moisture clusters.
-It includes functions for data retrieval, processing, visualization, and analysis, making it easier to work with H-SAF data in Python environments.
+This toolkit provides a collection of utilities for accessing and analyzing data products from the Hydrology SAF (H SAF), with a focus on datasets related to snow, precipitation, and soil moisture clusters.
+It includes functions for data retrieval, processing, visualization, and analysis, making it easier to work with H SAF data in Python environments.

 ## Usage